Lance Rivera: Career

-Lance Rivera began his music career when he met a neighborhood rapper named Christopher Wallace, who rhymed under the name, The Notorious B.I.G.
+Lance Rivera began his musical career when he met neighborhood rapper Christopher Wallace, who performed under the name Biggie Smalls.
 After hearing him perform, Rivera offered to finance his musical career.

 Undeas Recordings and Untertainment

-In 1994, when Undeas Recordings was created in partnership with Atlantic Records, Rivera was put in charge of its roster, which included The Notorious B.I.G.'s protégé group Junior M.A.F.I.A., including its core member, Lil' Kim.
-Junior M.A.F.I.A. released only one album under Undeas/Atlantic, 1995's Conspiracy, which went gold in under a month and sustained two singles: "Player's Anthem" and "Get Money"; both of which gained way for Lil' Kim's breakout solo career.
-That following year, on November 12, 1996, Undeas released Kim's debut solo album, Hard Core, which included the singles, "No Time", "Crush on You" and "Not Tonight".
-All of which became top-ten Billboard hits and helped the album reached the top fifteen of the Billboard 200 at number eleven.
+In 1994, Rivera and his business partner, The Notorious B.I.G. founded Undeas Entertainment.
+Rivera received a cash advance of US$200,000 from Atlantic Records to launch the label.
+An eighth of the budget was allocated towards the debut studio album of Junior M.A.F.I.A., which was formed the year prior.
+Junior M.A.F.I.A. released their only album under Undeas/Atlantic, Conspiracy in 1995.
+The album received gold certification by the Recording Industry Association of America in less than a month and spawned two singles: "Player's Anthem" and "Get Money"; both of which gained way for the breakout solo career of its core member, Lil' Kim.
+The following year, on November 12, 1996, Undeas released Kim's debut solo album Hard Core, which included the singles, "No Time", "Crush on You" and "Not Tonight".
+Both became Billboard Hot 100 top ten hits and helped the album peak at number 11 on the Billboard 200.